szpak/gradle-pitest-plugin/README.md

 ## FAQ

-1. Why have I got "java.lang.VerifyError: Expecting a stackmap frame..." when using Java 7?
+1. Why have I got `java.lang.VerifyError: Expecting a stackmap frame...` when using Java 7?

     It should be fixed in PIT 0.29.
-    As a workaround in older versions add "jvmArgs = '-XX:-UseSplitVerifier'" to a pitest configuration block
+    As a workaround in older versions add `jvmArgs = '-XX:-UseSplitVerifier'` to a pitest configuration block

         pitest {
             ...
+            //jvmArgs = '-XX:-UseSplitVerifier'     //<0.33.0
+            jvmArgs = ['-XX:-UseSplitVerifier']     //>=0.33.0
+        }

+2. Why have I got `GroovyCastException: Cannot cast object '-Xmx1024', '-Xms512m' with class 'java.lang.String' to class 'java.util.List'` after upgrade to version 0.33.0?

+    To keep consistency with the new `mainProcessJvmArgs` configuration parameter and make an input format more predicable `jvmArgs` parameter type was changed from `String` to `List<String>` in gradle-pitest-plugin 0.33.0.
+The migration is trivial, but unfortunately I am not aware of the way to keep both parameter types active at the same time.

+        pitest {
+            ...
+            //jvmArgs = '-Xmx1024 -Xms512m'     //old format
-            jvmArgs = '-XX:-UseSplitVerifier'
+            jvmArgs = ['-Xmx1024', '-Xms512m']  //new format

         }

 ## Known issues